Kasperjoergensen3/TotalSegmentator/README.md

 Tool for segmentation of most major anatomical structures in any CT or MR image.
 It was trained on a wide range of different CT and MR images (different scanners, institutions, protocols,...) and therefore should work well on most images.
 A large part of the training dataset can be downloaded here: [CT dataset](https://doi.org/10.5281/zenodo.6802613) (1228 subjects) and [MR dataset](https://zenodo.org/doi/10.5281/zenodo.11367004) (298 subjects).
 You can also try the tool online at [totalsegmentator.com](https://totalsegmentator.com/).

 # NEW!!!
 BROWN ADIPOSE TISSUE
-Contact Kasper jørgensen at kasper.joergensen.02@regionh.dk for questions.
+Contact Kasper Jørgensen at kasper.joergensen.02@regionh.dk for questions.
-Clone the directory and install it as an editable environment:
+Clone the directory and install it to your environment:
 ```
 git clone https://github.com/Kasperjoergensen3/TotalSegmentator.git
 pip install -e TotalSegmentator/